rlex/ansible-role-hadoop/README.md

 hadoop_mapred_historyserver: true
 ```

-Also make sure to specify hadoop_master (where namenode and nodemanager is located).
+Also make sure to specify hadoop_master_host (where namenode and nodemanager is located).
 If you have masters on separate machines, you can override them per-service:
 ```
-hadoop_hdfs_master: 127.0.0.1
+hadoop_hdfs_master_host: 127.0.0.1
-hadoop_yarn_master: 127.0.0.1
+hadoop_yarn_master_host: 127.0.0.1
-hadoop_mapred_master: 127.0.0.1
+hadoop_mapred_master_host: 127.0.0.1
 ```
 By default, those variables are aliased to hadoop_master
 Everything else is optional, you can see that params in defaults/main.yml

 ##### Low spec mode